 Customers everywhere support businesses that can create a personalized connection with them.
 A company that appeals to the individuality of its consumers shows that it respects its relationship beyond the sales transaction.
 Hence, personalization can be imperative for a business to gain and retain shoppers.

-As a startup or an SME (small- or medium-sized enterprise), customising the customer journey can be crucial to growth and development.
-Before delving into tips and techniques for the same, let’s review the advantages of incorporating personalisation in your small business:
+As a startup or an SME (small- or medium-sized enterprise), customizing the customer journey can be crucial to growth and development.
+Before delving into tips and techniques for the same, let’s review the advantages of incorporating personalization in your small business:

 - It improves the customer experience.
 A consumer with a great experience will give you a positive review, repeat sales, and an overall favorable brand image.

 - It increases brand loyalty.
 Buyers who have a strong connection with your brand are likely to stay committed and refer your business to their peers.

 - It gives you a competitive edge.
 In contrast to businesses that use cut-and-dry sales techniques, your business would be more appealing to people.

 - It revitalizes dead leads.
 For inactive leads, a personalized email can grab their attention and encourage them to reconsider a purchase.

 Companies have begun to understand the importance of customization.
 However, there are some that are not doing it quite right.
 Many organizations are known to bombard their clients with emails and phones.
 Overdoing it can lead to the opposite of the effect you want.
 Letâ€™s hash over some tips and tricks on how to effectively personalize your customersâ€™ journey.

 How to Personalise Consumer Experience as a Startup or SME?